 Edited on09 February 2015

 How to help cities support and grow more and better jobs for the recovery?
-This is the key challenge tackled by the paper "19765_Urbact_WS2_MORE_JOBS_low_FINAL_01.pdf" part of a series of six new URBACT thematic reports "Cities of Tomorrow: Action Today".
+This is the key challenge tackled by the paper "Download URBACT II Capitalisation: Cities of Tomorrow, Action Today - Better cities, a framework for city action on jobs (1.75 MB)" part of a series of six new URBACT thematic reports "Cities of Tomorrow: Action Today".
 Written by Mike Campbell and Alison Partridge, this report provides a framework for city action on jobs.
 It can be used as a tool to review and develop existing approaches, stimulating a rethinking of city action and providing advice and guidance to policy-makers and practitioners.

 The report "More Jobs: Better Cities - A Framework for City Action on Jobs" is aimed at practitioners and policy-makers at the city level, as well as those at national and international levels, concerned with urban employment and skills policy and practice.
 It sets out a whole system approach, a strategic, coherent, systematic and integrated means of creating more and better jobs.